Uganda Gorilla Trek Tour and Price - 3 Days (with 2021 updated safari prices)

-  Early breakfast before embarking on our return to Kampala, driving down the grassed and terraced escarpments of southwestern Uganda while taking in the breathtaking sights of the hills of the region dubbed ‘the little Switzerland of Africa’.
+We shall be ending the 3 days Uganda gorilla trek your with our drive back to Kampala/ Entebbe or Kigali.
+You will be traversing the grassed and terraced escarpments of southwestern Uganda while taking in the breathtaking sights of the hills of the region dubbed ‘the little Switzerland of Africa’.

 This area is a highly fertile, mountainous region with steep-sided hills covered from top to bottom in neatly terraced cultivated rows.
 Not to miss as we traverse Mbarara are the impressing longhorn Ankole cattle.
 A remarkable highlight of this journey is the Equator line and surely you will cross it as we have a brief stop here.

 We will be in Kampala in the evening before for your flight back home.